shafr/shafr.github.io/_audio_books/black/004-black-to-reality.md

 ---

 This book reminds me more of the Scooby Doo type detective than anything else.
-Everyone around black is dumb and do not notice <spoiler> that by accidents contestants are sabotaged. </spoiler>.
+Everyone around black is dumb and do not notice <spoiler> that by accidents contestants are sabotaged.
+(4 times in a row!!!) </spoiler>

 Formula for detective still works - there's a little of everything - cute cat action, Roxy's complaints, parents with their crazy business, drinking, relationships.